-Section 816.
-Method of Paying Earnings on Savings Accounts.- The board of directors shall determine the earnings to be credited not less frequently than annually to savings accounts on the books of the association unless a savings account holder shall have requested and the association shall have agreed to pay earnings on such savings account in cash.
-Earnings payable in cash may be paid by check or bank draft.
-All accounts of the same type and class shall be paid the same rate of earnings.
+[Section 816.
+Authorizing Payment of Earnings or Interest on Savings Accounts.-The board of directors shall determine the earnings or interest, if any, to be credited not less frequently than annually to savings accounts on the books of the association unless a savings account holder shall have requested and the association shall have agreed to pay earnings or interest on such savings account in cash.
+Earnings or interest payable in cash may be paid by check or bank draft.
+All accounts of the same type and class shall be paid the same rate of earnings or interest.]

-Section 817.
+[Section 817.
 Accounts Subject to Attachment.-Savings accounts of associations and Federal savings and loan associations shall be subject exclusively to attachment or any similar process and shall not be subject to levy and sale on execution or proceedings supplementary thereto.

 Section 818.
-Earnings Not Distributed.-An association may provide by resolution of its board of directors that it shall not distribute earnings on any savings account of less than a minimum amount fixed by such resolution, which amount shall be not more than fifty dollars (\$50), or on any Christmas club, vacation club or other similar account in which the account is listed for withdrawal no later than fifteen months after the date of opening; and may, by resolution of its board of directors, fix a lesser amount than such minimum with respect to the distribution of earnings on savings accounts established in connection with a program offered by such association to children for the encouragement of thrift.
+Earnings Not Distributed.-An association may provide by resolution of its board of directors that it shall not distribute earnings on any savings account of less than a minimum amount fixed by such resolution, which amount shall be not more than fifty dollars (\$50), or on any Christmas club, vacation club or other similar account in which the account is listed for withdrawal no later than fifteen months after the date of opening; and may, by resolution of its board of directors, fix a lesser amount than such minimum with respect to the distribution of earnings on savings accounts established in connection with a program offered by such association to children for the encouragement of thrift.]